 MUSEUM WEEK EVENTS

-During this week's museum week, Black Hawk State Historic Site and John Hauberg Museum will feature a new, temporary exhibit that tells the story of the John Hauberg Museum in celebration of the 80th anniversary of its dedication.
+Black Hawk State Historic Site and John Hauberg Museum will feature a new, temporary exhibit that tells the story of the John Hauberg Museum in celebration of the 80th anniversary of its dedication.

 Learn about the role John Hauberg and the Civilian Conservation Corps played in creating this beloved landmark and see what the museum looked like before the 1977 remodel.
 Learn about the amusement park an original lodge that once graced this park and attracted thousands of people each day.